ttheis1611/Homework3/README.md

 ## Website UI

     Refresh page then allows on button click user to answer questions to generate password based on input of length between 8-128 characters.
 Allows user to choose between Lowercase, Uppercase, Numbers and Special characters to be included into the password randomly then displayed to the user.
+    If all answers to what to add to the password generator, the user will need to refresh page and start again.

 ## Contributing
 Kelly Gowing, Inez Escandon and others with very helpful tips allowe me to get this done.